 Which website software platform

 When choosing a web design company to develop your ecommerce website, have an idea of the functionality you require now and in the future.
 It is recommended that you choose a Content Management System (CMS) platform, whereby you can edit your website content and manage your products yourself without the help of a web design company that will likely charge you for such changes.
-Ensure that your website platform will be responsive to various mobile devices, so that it will be effective regardless of whether visitors are viewing from a smartphone, tablet or desktop computer.
+Ensure that your website design will be responsive for mobile devices, so that it will be effective regardless of whether visitors are viewing from a smartphone, tablet or desktop computer.
 Ensure that the checkout process, in particular, is easily usable on mobile devices.

 Write your product descriptions